ak292/ak292/README.md

 - 🔭 I'm currently a Data Science & Analytics Master's student
 - 🌱 I’m currently learning AI/ML as well as new Web Development technologies
-- 💬 Ask me about React, JavaScript, Machine Learning
+- 💬 Ask me about React, Node, JavaScript, Python, and Machine Learning
 - 💼 Currently searching for a full time job in Software Development while pursuing my Master's!

-Connect with me on LinkedIn here https://linkedin.com/in/ahmed-keshka
+Connect with me on LinkedIn: https://linkedin.com/in/ahmed-keshka